lucapette/fakedata/README.md

 ### Shell Pipes

 You can also pipe a template to `fakedata`.
-For example you can run the following `echo` command with a pile to pass a template to fakedata.
+For example you can run the following `echo` command with a pipe to pass a template to fakedata.

 ```sh
 $ echo "#{{ Int 0 100}} {{ Name }} <{{ Email }}>" | fakedata